Haufe-Lexware/wicked.haufe.io/doc/wicked-in-a-box.md

 Usage: wicked-box-start [options] <configdir>

 Options:
-  -t, --tag <tag>                    wicked Docker tag to use (default: "next") -u, --ui-port <ui-port>            port to expose the portal UI on (default: 3000) -g, --gateway-port <gateway-port>  port to expose Kong on (API Gateway) (default: 8000) -a, --admin-port <admin-port>      port to expose Kong's Admin port on (defaults to off) -w, --api-port <api-port>          port to expose wicked's API port on (defaults to off) -e, --node-env <node-env>          the NODE_ENV (wicked environment) to use (default: "box") -l, --log-level <log-level>        log level to use in the wicked components (debug, info, warn, error) (default: "info") --docker-host <docker-host>        DNS name or IP address of the docker host (use on Linux) (default: "host.docker.internal")
-  --no-pull                          do not attempt to pull the image
+  -t, --tag <tag>                    wicked Docker tag to use (default: "1.0.0-rc.5") -u, --ui-port <ui-port>            port to expose the portal UI on (default: 3000) -g, --gateway-port <gateway-port>  port to expose Kong on (API Gateway) (default: 8000) -a, --admin-port <admin-port>      port to expose Kong's Admin port on (defaults to off) -w, --api-port <api-port>          port to expose wicked's API port on (defaults to off) -e, --node-env <node-env>          the NODE_ENV (wicked environment) to use (default: "box") -l, --log-level <log-level>        log level to use in the wicked components (debug, info, warn, error) (default: "info") --docker-host <docker-host>        DNS name or IP address of the docker host (default: "host.docker.internal") --no-pull                          do not attempt to pull the image --no-wait                          do not wait (up 60 seconds) until environment has started --no-open                          do not open the browser with the portal after it has finished; implied by --no-wait --allow-any-redirect-uri           allow any (syntactically valid) redirect URI (sets ALLOW_ANY_REDIRECT_URI) -h, --help                         output usage information
 ```

 ## Advanced Topics